Decorating With The Rule of Three

 Centerpieces

 Nothing is easier than lining up three vessels on your table, and then filling them with flowers.
-The vessels can be alike, sort of alike, or completely different.
+The vessels can match or be completely different.
 In the tablescape above, I used ironstone pitchers that were similar in size, but they do not match.
-Another idea is to gather three vessels on a tray and place it in the middle of your table.
+Another idea is to gather three vessels on a tray, and place it in the middle of your table.
 It’s helpful to keep the vessels low so your guests can see each other across the table.
-Another classic idea is to use a low centerpiece in the middle and flank it with candlesticks.
-Our grandmas used this idea and didn’t even know they were star decorators!
+Another classic idea is to use a low floral centerpiece in the middle, and flank it with candlesticks.
+Our grandmas used this idea, and didn’t even know they were star interior designers!

 Shelving

 Styling shelves can sometimes be a challenge, but using the rule of three makes it much easier.
 Begin by placing three items on each shelf, then stand back and decide what, if anything, needs adjusted.
-Layering two items melds them together and they become one item.
-To get added interest, vary the heights of your accessories and pop in some color.
+Layering or stacking two items melds them together, and they become one item.
+To add even more interest, vary the heights of your accessories, and inject a pop of color.

 Coffee Tables

 There are a million and one ways to style a coffee table…but for me, the easiest thing to do is begin with a tray and go from there.
-Layering adds depth and also helps keep your accessories cohesive.
-In the picture above, I used three vessels that are alike, but not matching.
-They also vary in height.
-All the flowers are the same though and that is what makes it work.
+Layering adds depth, and also gives your decor composition a cohesive look.
+In the picture above, I used three vintage mason jars that are alike, but not matching in size.
+So even though the jars are different heights, all the flowers are the same, and that is what makes it work.
 You will never go wrong with a tray topped with three of your favorite treasures!

 Vignettes

 When I first started blogging, I had no idea what a vignette even was…I had to look it up!
 A vignette is simply a grouping of objects that are related in some way.
 Tabletops are the most obvious place to use vignettes, but they can also be used on mantels and shelves.
-In the photo below, I grouped together three vintage mason jars that vary in height.
 It’s nice to stick to a theme, but it’s definitely not necessary.
-Stay true to your own personal style and use things that tell the story of your family.
+Stay true to your own personal style, and use things that tell the story of your family.

 The rule of three works great for pillows and throws.
+Use three pillows that are similar in color, but different sizes.
 Place a throw on the corner of a sofa, add two pillows, and you have the perfect trio of color and texture.
 This works especially well if you want to add color to a neutral piece of furniture.

 Whenever I read articles on decorating rules, I always wonder where they came from.
 Who gets to decide what is considered good decorating and what is not?
 Don’t get me wrong…I have always been a rule-follower, but my philosophy is that your home’s decor should make you smile when you walk in the door.
 So do what feels right.
+If your home has a sense of balance and visual depth, you will feel peaceful.
 Follow the rules, or break them.
 It’s totally up to you!

 *Ironstone on shelves found at flea markets, antique malls, Goodwill, etc.